 Section 3.
 Job Rotation/Developmental Opportunities.
 The Agency may provide competitive and/or employee-specific rotation/developmental opportunities by written agreement with employees who volunteer, who have the approval of their supervisor based on the operational needs of the sending unit.
 Such agreements shall state the duties, hours of work, and length of the assignment.
 Employees volunteering for these assignments retain their permanent position classifications, remain on the Agency payroll, retain the representation (SEIU Local 503, OPEU) status of their permanent positions while on the assignment and return to their permanent positions on completion of the assignment.
+Employees whose supervisory approval for a job rotation has been denied may request to meet with their supervisor to discuss reasons for the denial.
 Employees participating in job rotation/developmental opportunities will continue to receive compensation at the rate of their permanent position and shall continue to accrue rights and benefits related to their permanent position.